 We’re delighted that we achieved a close match to our design brief.
 The stringers were laser cut from 25mm solid plate to ensure clean lines, and we built the balustrades in the workshop for maximum accuracy before dismantling them for their powder coated finishes, as well as the delivery to the fourth floor of the building.

-What do you think of the finished staircase?
-We’re very pleased with the final product, and we’re chuffed to have finished our work at Mortimer St on a high.
+What do you think of the finished product?
+We’re very pleased with the featured staircase, and we’re chuffed to have finished our work at Mortimer St on a high.
 It was especially satisfying to include two slightly different elements of our trade on one project.

 Do you require a feature staircase for your commercial building?

 We are open for commercial steel projects, including staircases.
 Contact the team here, or email us via firstname.lastname@example.org.
 Alternatively, phone 01702 290 585.
 Browse write ups of our other staircase projects here.
 We look forward to hearing from you.